soapbox-pub/rebased/docs/config.md

 * `max_retries`: The maximum number of times a federation job is retried

 ## Pleroma.Web.Metadata
 * `providers`: a list of metadata providers to enable.
-Providers avalible:
+Providers availible:
   * Pleroma.Web.Metadata.Providers.OpenGraph
   * Pleroma.Web.Metadata.Providers.TwitterCard
+* `unfurl_nsfw`: If set to `true` nsfw attachments will be shown in previews